yyren/FVC/README.md

 # FVC
 **FVC: an adaptive method for filtering variant calls from different analysis pipelines**<br>

 It is freely available for academic use.
-However, users should consider the licensing of GIAB database about the original gold-standard variants and sequenced results.<br>
+However, users should consider the licensing of GIAB database about the original gold-standard variants and sequenced results.
+More details can be seen on the https://www.nature.com/articles/s42003-022-03397-7<br>

 Introduction
 ------------